rrastogi69556/currency-converter/README.md

   practices at all times.
 In case it violates standard rules, it fails build.
 - In order to build the project go to the root dir which is the same directory where you are viewing this file.
 - go to the Terminal and type `mvn clean install` in order to start the build.
-  Once completed, go to `org.project.currencyconverter.service.CurrencyConverterServiceApplication` and right click -> Run this application
+  Once completed, go to `org.project.currencyconverter.CurrencyConverterServiceApplication` and right click -> Run this application

   - Snapshots:
     - Build: